 A. This camp complies with all of the regulations of the Massachusetts Department of Public Health and is licensed by the Newton Board of Health.
 We follow a rigorous procedure for selecting staff.
 Following the interview, we conduct a background check that includes reviewing the applicant’s work history and speaking to references.
 We also obtain a Criminal Offender Record Information (CORI) from the Massachusetts Criminal History Systems Board.
 We also obtain a Sex Offender Registry Information (SORI) report from the Massachusetts Sex Offender Registry Board.
 In addition, a fingerprinting check is mandatory for all employees.

-A. Please feel free to contact firstname.lastname@example.org at any time to receive answers to your questions.
+A. Please feel free to contact us at firstname.lastname@example.org or 617-630-2373 at any time to receive answers to your questions.